 The crime rate in Pennsylvania is below the national average, currently, the crime rate is at 3.07 crimes per 1000 people and the national average is at 4 crimes per 1000 people.
 The safest areas are around Smicksburg, Smithton, Enon Valley, Elderton, and Shade Gap.
 The areas with the highest crime rate are around Philadelphia, Pittsburgh, New Castle, Wilkes Barre, and Johnstown.

 Pennsylvania is prone to having, floods, wildfires, earthquakes, tornadoes, hurricanes, blizzards, and storms.
-The area with the highest probability of natural disasters like floods are in the northwestern part of the state, as the annual rainfall here can be more than double than in the rest of the country which in some years does cause floods and flashfloods alike.
+The area with the highest probability of natural disasters like floods are in the northwestern part of the state, as the annual rainfall here can be more than double that in the rest of the country which in some years does cause floods and flashfloods alike.